 (g) That are consistent with the protection of natural surface water flows and ground water and surface water recharge and discharge areas.”

-Rural areas are characterized by a balance between the natural environment and human uses with low density residential dwellings, farms, forests, mining areas, outdoor recreation and other open space activities.
+Rural areas are characterized by a balance between the natural environment and human uses with low density residential dwellings, farms, forests, mining areas, outdoor recreation, and other open space activities.
 Commercial uses will be small in scale and will provide convenience services to the rural neighborhood.
 Industrial uses will generally be those that are related to and dependent on natural resources such as agriculture, timber or minerals.
 Home-based occupations and industries will be allowed throughout the rural area provided they do not adversely affect the surrounding residential uses.

 Rural area residential densities will commonly be one dwelling unit per five, ten, or twenty acres.
-As previously noted, the rural county also contains pockets of higher density development.
-Some of those areas have been designated as LAMIRDs, which allows additional limited higher density development.
+The rural county also contains pockets of higher density development, some of which are designated as LAMIRDs and allow additional limited higher density development.
 Specific densities for each area designated in the Comprehensive Plan are implemented through the Official Zoning Map of Thurston County and the Thurston County zoning code and other development regulations, which are consistent with this plan.
 Rural area lands are designated according to the land use guidelines above.
-See , below, for the percentage of land allocated to different rural uses.
+See Table 2-3, below, for the percentage of land allocated to different rural uses.

-Table 2-3
+Table 2-3.